-She pointed to Mannerist paintings, Tiffany lamps, and the beaded dresses from the 1920s, as examples of camp.
-She defined camp to mean anti-serious, something that is far too exaggerated, too focused on posturing or peacocking.
+She pointed to Mannerist paintings, Tiffany lamps, and the beaded dresses from the 1920s as examples of camp.
+She defined camp as anti-serious, which is far too exaggerated and too focused on posturing or peacocking.
 Her essay, “Camp: Notes on Fashion,” was also a turning point for how camp fashion was viewed and used in the modern world.

 2.4 What is Camp Fashion Now?

-Camp fashion in the modern world is a response to the serious extravagance of high fashion and the rich world.
+Camp fashion in the modern world responds to the serious extravagance of high fashion and the rich world.
 It’s good because it seems like the camp aesthetic comes from bad taste.

-Words and phrases like exaggeration, absurdity, theatricality, tackiness, irony, parody, artifice, extravagance, over-the-top, loud, vibrant, fun, bold, shocking excess, and empty frivolity, defines camp and the camp style.
+Words and phrases like exaggeration, absurdity, theatricality, tackiness, irony, parody, artifice, extravagance, over-the-top, loud, vibrant, fun, bold, shocking excess, and empty frivolity define camp and the camp style.

 3. Examples of Camp Fashion

-If you still haven’t quite grasped the concept of what is camp fashion, don’t worry, you’ll understand very soon.
+If you still haven’t grasped the concept of camp fashion, don’t worry; you’ll understand very soon.

 Think of the extreme dresses worn by royalty.
-The excessively wide hoop skirts, large wigs, and powdered faces consist of all things camp.
+The excessively wide hoop skirts, large wigs, and powdered faces are all things camp.
 Think Marie Antoinette or the past Queens of England.

 Another great example is drag culture.
-They use camp styles to either exaggerate or inverse ideas of traditional femininity, which is a huge part of the modern camp style.
+They use camp styles to exaggerate or inverse ideas of traditional femininity, a huge part of the modern camp style.

 Deeply inspired by and based on the gay community and black culture, it can and is used as a powerful political tool by marginalized cultures and communities.
 Think of Josephine Baker’s feathered outfits and David Bowie’s androgynous style.

 There are many examples of this aesthetic style in pop culture as well.
-Think of Lady Gaga and her early red carpet looks, or the iconic costumes by Cher during her performance, Bjork’s white swan dress, complete with an egg, on the red carpet of the Oscar in 2000, or Janelle Monáe and her many fancy custom outfits.
-Other popular figures in pop culture include Little Naz X in his music videos, Harry Styles in his collaboration with Gucci, with live animals.
+Think of Lady Gaga and her early red carpet looks, or the iconic costumes by Cher during her performance, Bjork’s white swan dress, complete with an egg, on Oscar’s red carpet in 2000, or Janelle Monáe and her many fancy custom outfits.
+Other popular figures in pop culture include Little Naz X in his music videos and Harry Styles in his collaboration with Gucci with live animals.

 3.1 The Met Gala

-During the 2019 event, with that year’s theme being “Camp: Notes on Fashion“, some celebs really understood the assignment.
-Think of Billy Porter’s outfit and its interpretation of the Sun God, or Cardi B dressed up as an actual red carpet.
-The event was co-chaired by Lady Gaga, Serena Williams, and Harry Styles, along with creative director, Alessandro Michele.
+During the 2019 event, with that year’s theme being “Camp: Notes on Fashion,” some celebs understood the assignment.
+Consider Billy Porter’s outfit and interpretation of the Sun God or Cardi B dressed up on an actual red carpet.
+The event was co-chaired by Lady Gaga, Serena Williams, Harry Styles, and creative director Alessandro Michele.

 3.2 Metropolitan Museum Of Art’s Exhibit

 After the 2019 Met Gala, the Metropolitan Museum held an exhibit to explain the camp and its aesthetic style.
-The Curator, Andrew Bolton, did extensive research into this fashion style and its aesthetic value.
-You can take a quick peek into how it turned out in this video.
+The Curator, Andrew Bolton, researched this fashion style extensively and its aesthetic value.
+You can quickly peek into how it turned out in this video.

 4. Elements of Camp Fashion

-When it comes to the question of what is camp fashion, there would probably never be one right answer.
-Anything that follows within the boundaries of these elements could be considered camp.
+When it comes to the question of what camp fashion is, there would probably never be one right answer.
+Anything that follows these elements’ boundaries could be considered a camp.

 4.1 Large or Strange Silhouettes

-Any dress that you may have noticed, and made fun of, during fashion shows, which is weirdly shaped, too large, or too poofy, is considered camp.
-Strangely oversized jackets or shirts, stiff clothes that extend far beyond the body of the person wearing them, and clothes that hang or drown the model, are all camp.
+Any dress you may have noticed and made fun of during fashion shows, which is weirdly shaped, too large, or too poofy, is considered camp.
+Strangely oversized jackets or shirts, stiff clothes that extend far beyond the body of the person wearing them, and clothes that hang or drown the model are all camp.